2i2c-org/2i2c-org.github.io/content/jobs/2023/23qQ4-open-source-infrastructure-engineer.md

   "Development of open source infrastructure for hosted JupyterHub service" ] salary_range = "$121,600 - $130,500"
-location = "Remote, required overlapping for US Central and US Pacific timezones" date = "2022-10-10" url_apply = "https://forms.gle/k75VmYUosxuyPWfi7"
+location = "Remote, required overlapping for US Pacific timezones" date = "2022-10-10" url_apply = "https://forms.gle/k75VmYUosxuyPWfi7"
 deadline = "We will begin reviewing applications around **October 16th**, and will accept them on a rolling basis until the position is filled."